 When using IIS Host Headers, your IIS site should be configured to handle requests for each host name you want to use with mojoPortal.

-Note: Host Headers are called Bindings in IIS 7+.
+Note: Host Headers are called Bindings in IIS 7 and above.

 Considerations for Multiple Physical Web Sites (Multiple Installations of mojoPortal)